yanliu1111/supabase-chatgpt-your-pdf/README.md

     _Note: Our embeddings are normalized, so inner product and cosine similarity are equivalent in terms of output.
 Note though that pgvector's `<=>` operator is cosine distance, not cosine similarity, so `inner product == 1 - cosine distance`._

-    We also filter by a `match_threshold` in order to return only the most relevant results (1 = most similar, -1 = most dissimilar).
+    We also filter by a `match_threshold` in order to return only the most relevant results (1 = most similar, 0 = least similar).

     _Note: `match_threshold` is negated because `<#>` is a negative inner product.
 See the pgvector docs for more details on why `<#>` is negative._